DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ## `mv` and `&&`

 `mv` can be used to move/rename files.
 It takes at least two command-line arguments, the source file path and a target file path.
+If you supply more than 2 arguments, all files listed before the last argument will be moved to the folder designated by the last argument.

 `&&` can be used to chain commands together such that the second is executed if and only if, the first one succeeds.